dbaumgarten/yodk/docs/nolol.md

 In the end, arguments behave like [definitions](/nolol?id=cimpile-time-definitions) that are scoped to the specific macro usage.

 All non-global variables inside a macro, that are no arguments, are "scoped" to the use of a macro.
 This means, if the macro works with such a variable named "bar", it will NOT modify the variable outside of the macro that is also called "bar".
 This way, accidental collisions between macro internal variables and your variables are prevented.
 Also, subsequent insertions of the same macro will work on different variables and will not interfere with each other.
-If you want to share a variable (that is not a :global) between insertions and the rest of the script, you need to mark it as external, by appending a second set of parenthesis to the macro-definition, containing the comma-separated names of variables that are to be shared.
+If you want to share a variable (that is not a :global) between insertions and the rest of the script, you need to mark it as external in to the macro-definition (see example below).

 The same applies to line-labels.
 All line-labels inside macro-definitions are scoped to a specific macro-insertion, EXCPET if the line-label is listed in the second set of parenthesis of the macro-definition.
-If you want to jump to a label outside of the macro from inside of the macro, or want to make a label inside the macro available to the rest of the script, you need to do:  ```macro mymacro()(mylabel)```.
+If you want to jump to a label outside of the macro from inside of the macro, or want to make a label inside the macro available to the rest of the script, you need to do:  ```macro mymacro()<mylabel> block```.

 [macros.nolol](generated/code/nolol/macros.nolol ':include')